CyberFlameGO/svnpython/Doc/library/xml.dom.minidom.rst

    indentation to use for subnodes of the current one.
 The *newl* parameter specifies the string to use to terminate newlines.

-   .. versionchanged:: 2.1
-      The optional keyword parameters *indent*, *addindent*, and *newl* were added to support pretty output.

-   .. versionchanged:: 2.3
    For the :class:`Document` node, an additional keyword argument *encoding* can be used to specify the encoding field of the XML header.

-.. method:: Node.toxml([encoding])
+.. method:: Node.toxml(encoding=None)

    Return the XML that the DOM represents as a string.